AndRaven/Books.API/README.md

 Books.API is a RESTful API for managing books (retrieving book related data, updating book information or adding books) built with NET Core 6.0 and Entity Framework Core 6.0.

-The API is intended to be part of a network of APIs that will be used to provide teh back-end functionality for a book challenge tracking web application.
+The API is intended to be part of a network of APIs that will be used to provide the back-end functionality for a book challenge tracking web application.

 # Books API Endpoints